Harker-Hackers/schoology-extension/docs/index.md

 ## Features

+* Graph your grade trend over time.
+Students can see how your grades have changed over the course grading period.
+This can help them understand where their grades have changed, and what they can do to improve.

 * Display your infinite campus on Schoology.
-This makes it so that students don't have to continuously navigate between two sites to view their schedules.
-Especially useful for new students!
+Students don't have to continuously navigate between two sites to view their schedules.
+Especially useful for new ones!

-* Graph your grade trend over time.
-You can see how your grades have changed over the course grading period.
-This can help students understand where their grades have changed, and what they can do to improve.

 ## Installation